QINRUI-LI/QINRUI-LI.github.io/_pages/about.md

 - Human-Computer Interaction
 - Computer-Supported Cooperative Work
 - AI in Psychology and Cognitive Science
+- Social Computing / Computational Social Science
 - Human-Centered Computing / Ubiquitous Computing
-- Social Computing / Computational Social Science

-  My research interests span a diverse spectrum of topics in the intersection of computer science and humanities and social sciences (HSS), which aim to bridge the gap between technology and human behavior, social culture, and cognition.
+  My research interests span a diverse spectrum of topics in the intersection of artificial intelligence and humanities and social sciences (HSS), which aim to bridge the gap between technology and human behavior, social culture, and cognition.
 Through Interdisciplinary research, I seek to gain deep insights into the profound impact of technology on society, culture, and individuals, and propose solutions to move us toward a more intelligent, inclusive, and human-centric future world.

 # 📝 Publications